History and role

 The court consists of the President of the Court of Appeal who presides in that court and nine other judges.

-In order to assist with the heavy workload of the Court of Appeal, it sits in divisions to deal with routine appeals, as authorised by the Judicature Act.
+In order to assist with the heavy workload of the Court of Appeal, it sits in divisions to deal with routine appeals, as authorised by the Senior Courts Act 2016.
 The Civil and Criminal Appeals Divisions consist of one judge of the Court of Appeal together with two High Court judges nominated by the Chief Justice.

 The court sits as a full court (consisting of five permanent Court of Appeal judges) to consider the most significant cases.

 The judges of the Court of Appeal have seniority over all the judges of the High Court, except the Chief Justice and the other judges of the Supreme Court.
 The President of the Court of Appeal has seniority over the other Court of Appeal judges.
 Amongst themselves Court of Appeal judges have seniority according to the date of their appointment.
 Like all superior court judges (Supreme Court, Court of Appeal, High Court judges), Court of Appeal judges are also High Court judges.

 The Court of Appeal is located in Wellington but also sits regularly in Auckland and Christchurch.